gruntwork-io/boilerplate/README.md

 * [play-doc](https://github.com/playframework/play-doc): Documentation generator used by the Play Framework that allows code snippets to be loaded from external files.
 Great for ensuring the code snippets in your docs are from files that are compiled and tested, but does not work as a general-purpose project generator.

+## License

+This code is released under the Mozilla Public License Version 2.0.
+Please see [LICENSE](LICENSE) and [NOTICE](NOTICE) for more details.

+Copyright &copy; 2016 Gruntwork, Inc.